Berberine and Goldenseal Supplements Review

 What It Does:

-There is some clinical evidence that berberine may lower blood sugar and cholesterol in people with type 2 diabetes.
-In a study of 116 men and women with type 2 diabetes and elevated levels of cholesterol and/or triglycerides, those who took 500 mg of berberine (apparently as berberine sulfate) twice daily for 3 months had significantly greater improvements in fasting glucose, glucose levels after eating, and HbA1c levels (a measure of glucose levels over a period of time) compared to those who took a placebo.
+Several studies suggest that berberine may lower blood sugar and cholesterol, particularly in people with type 2 diabetes.
+In a study of 116 men and women with type 2 diabetes and elevated levels of cholesterol and/or triglycerides, those who took 500 mg of berberine (apparently as berberine sulfate) twice daily for 3 months had significantly greater improvements in fasting glucose, glucose levels after eating, and HbA1c levels (a measure of glucose levels over a period of time) than those who took a placebo.
 They also had greater improvements in levels of total cholesterol, "bad" LDL cholesterol, and triglycerides.
 (Zhang, J Clin Endocrinol Metab 2008).
 A small, 3-month study in men and women newly diagnosed with type 2 diabetes found that 500 mg of berberine HCl taken before meals 2 to 3 times daily was as effective as 500 mg of the diabetes drug metformin (also taken 2-3 times daily before meals) for lowering fasting glucose and glucose levels after eating, as well as HbA1c.
 In this study, berberine was also found to significantly reduce total and LDL cholesterol and triglyceride levels (Yin, Metabolism 2008).

 In a review of 14 clinical studies, researchers concluded that berberine appears to be beneficial for reducing blood sugar, although larger, high-quality studies are needed to confirm this (Dong, Evid Based Complement Alternat Med 2012).The most common side effects reported in the studies were gastrointestinal symptoms, such as diarrhea, constipation, gas and abdominal pain, but no serious adverse reactions were reported.